 It’s easy to overlook the idea of developing a design style when you’re constantly working with clients and not on your own personal projects.
 After all, you’re likely going to follow your clients’ existing brand conventions, right?

-Your personal style should be flexible enough to work within a client’s brand guidelines, but that doesn’t mean it can’t show up in the work you do.
+As a graphic designer, Your personal style should be flexible enough to work within a client’s brand guidelines, but that doesn’t mean it can’t show up in the work you do.
 Developing your own style, though, can help attract more of your ideal clients and the kinds of projects you actually get excited for.

 When a potential client looks at your portfolio and sees a cohesive style that they love, it will make them much more likely to want to work with you than if they see a mishmash of styles and designs that have no clear identity.

-1. Think about the clients you want to serve
+Step 1: Think about the clients you want to serve

 Having your own design style is only effective if it’s compatible with the kinds of work your ideal clients want.
 If your design style is brutalist and edgy but your ideal clients are spas and wellness practitioners, you’re going to have a hard time finding clients.